Truck mix Truck Tralier Truck Truck Truck JCB

 Advantages of Stone Masonry

 Although brick masonry has similar advantages to stone masonry, there are distinct advantages to using stone.
 One of the most notable advantages is the sturdiness of the structure.
 Unlike brick masonry, stone does not necessitate the use of mortar to hold the stones in place, as it can weaken the wall.
-Rather, stonemasons use specialized tools to shape and position the stones in the structure, with the stones being held together solely by their own weight and the force of gravity.
+Rather, stonemasons use specialized tools to shape and position the stones in the structure, with the stones being held together solely by their weight and the force of gravity.

 Disadvantages of Stone Masonry